purduesigbots/pros-docs/v5/tutorials/topical/notifications.rst

 Pausing and resuming tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another common use-case is pausing and resuming tasks at will. ``pros::Task::suspend``/``task_suspend`` and ``pros::Task::resume``/``task_resume`` are options, but their semantics are tricky to master and so it is frequently preferred to use task notifications instead, and let the tasks themselves decide how best to pause and resume.
+Another common use-case is pausing and resuming tasks at will.

 .. tabs::
     .. group-tab:: C++